 We get state-level output estimates for the farm sectors from the USDA's NASS Value of Production and ERS Cash Receipts data series.
 These state values are then distributed to the counties by using the ratio of county physical production to state physical production from the latest Census of Agriculture.
 Please see this document for more details.

-We use a combination of BEA Output Series data, Economic Census data, and physical production and prices data from the U.S. Energy Information Administration (EIA) for petroleum and natural gas.
-While the EIA data are current and have the necessary sector detail, they are on a commodity basis, whereas the BEA data (which are lagged a year and have less sector detail) are industry-based, which is what IMPLAN needs.
-Thus, we first use the ratio of “Extraction of natural gas and crude petroleum” output to “Extraction of natural gas liquids” output from the latest Economic Census (which only comes out every 5 years) to split out the lagged BEA value into the two IMPLAN sectors.
-We then project the two BEA figures using the EIA data.
+We use a combination of BEA Output Series data and physical production and prices data from the U.S. Energy Information Administration (EIA) for petroleum and natural gas.
+While the EIA data are current to the IMPLAN data year, they are on a commodity basis, whereas the BEA data (which are lagged a year relative to the IMPLAN data year) are industry-based, which is what IMPLAN needs.

 The BEA Industry Output series has a limited number of retail sectors.
 Therefore, we apply the margin-to-sales ratio, calculated using data from the U.S. Census Bureau's Annual Retail Trade Survey which is lagged one year, to current year sales data from the U.S. Census Bureau's monthly time-series data for retail sales to get an estimate of current year retail margin.
 Note that the output for the wholesale and retail sectors represents the wholesale or retail margin only; it does not represent revenues (sales).